daveho/freepoll/guide.md

 ![screenshot of initial window](img/initial_window.png)

-(FIXME: the fltk version doesn't yet make itself always on top.
-Need to add that.)

 The choice box should have all of your courses.
 Select the one you want to put your poll data in.